nevinera/fray/intent.md

 Two numbers separated by an '@' (at symbol) represent attack bonus and damage.
 A "Full" action or attack costs a move AND a standard.
 The types are: Action, Reaction, Attack, Cast

+#### Status Conditions

+* flanked: -1 to defense
+* dazed: You lose and do not recharge 'move' actions while dazed.
+* confused: -1 to resist, lose and do not recharge 'swift' actions.
+* poisoned: At the start of your turn, roll. discard a card and an action at random if negative, discard this status if positive.
+* aflame: At the start of your turn, roll.
+1 damage if net-negative, discard if net-positive.
+* stunned: Skip your next turn, then discard this status.
+* blinded: All of your attacks and casts get -2.
+At the end of your turn, roll;
+  discard this status unless net is negative.